UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-02-26-team33-CLIP-CoCa.md

 # Introduction

 Our project aims to examine the robustness and explainability of novel contrastive approaches to pre-training image classification models.
-While the original CLIP model and associated paper were released in early 2021 by OpenAI, there have already been extensive efforts done by researchers to benchmark the model's "zero-shot" classification capabilities on standards like ImageNet CITE.
+While the original CLIP model and associated paper were released in early 2021 by OpenAI, there have already been extensive efforts done by researchers to benchmark the model's "zero-shot" classification capabilities [3] on standards like ImageNet.
 Nonetheless we expanded upon the existing benchmarks with more obscure datasets, including the Miniplaces dataset used this class to derive further insights into the model's capabilities.
 Moreover, we attempt to visualize the self-attention of the Transformer modules within CLIP models to observe how model robustness is affected by the overall architecture as well as choice of pre-training dataset.

-POTENTIALLY compare CoCa attention to CLIP (figure out hugging face stuff)

 # Background